-Most airlines give you the option of choosing where you want to sit (before you board).
-If sleeping is your top priority, a window seat will most likely be your best bet because you should be able to lean your pillow against the airplane window as well.
+Most airlines give you the option of choosing where you want to sit before you board.
+If sleeping is your top priority, a window seat will likely be your best bet because not only will you avoid having to get up for people to get out of the aisle, you should be able to lean your pillow against the airplane window as well.

 Bringing a pillow doesn’t have to be bulky and inconvenient; travel pillows are one of the best ways to get comfy sleep & support on a plane.
 There are inflatable options that take next to no room in your luggage.

 Planes are notoriously short on legroom & space, especially in economy seating.
 If you can, keep your carry ons to a minimum – one bag should be able to fit in the overhead bins, and a small bag can fit underneath the seats in front of you.

 If you plan on only bringing one bag, organize it so that your in-flight necessities are in an easy to reach place.
 Before takeoff, pull out the items that you need and store the bag in the overhead bins to save on floor space.

-Although alcohol does have some drowsy effects and can take the edge off of an anxiety-filled flight, it actually can keep you awake.
+Although alcohol does have a drowsy effect at times and can take the edge off of an anxiety-filled flight, drinking it actually can keep you awake.

-It can also lead to dry mouth, encouraging you to drink more water, which leads to more bathroom trips, all equalling a recipe for disaster in terms of getting sleep.
+Spirits can also lead to dry mouth, encouraging you to drink more water, which leads to more bathroom trips, all equalling a recipe for disaster in terms of getting sleep.

 Flight attendants are required to check if your seatbelt is buckled, so if you are planning on cozying with a blanket and falling asleep, try wrapping the blanket around you and then buckling afterward.
 This will assure that the attendant can see that you are buckled without needing to wake you up.
 Plus, it might help keep the blanket in place.